Psychological Pricing Strategy Advantages and Disadvantages 🖼️

 - Price conveys the value of the product but it is dependent on the customer’s perception of the pricing.
 Setting super low prices to trick your consumers into a quick deal will compromise your product’s quality.

 Psychological pricing takes on many forms, therefore it might be hard to choose which strategy or strategies is/are good for your business.
+Don’t forget though to consider the psychological pricing strategy advantages and disadvantages.

 According to a study, on average, charm pricing can increase sales by 24% compared to the “rounded” price points.